 Column A - Enter the net income or loss from rental activities other than those reported on federal Form 8825.
-This is the amount reported on federal Form 1065 or 1120S, Schedule K, Line 3.
-Attach a statement indicating the exact location of each rental activity.
+This is the amount reported on federal Form 1065 or federal Form 1120S, Schedule K, Line 3.
+Complete a statement indicating the exact location of each rental activity.